Consensys/doc.tessera/docs/Concepts/Enclave-types.md

 ## Local

 The local enclave is inside the same process as the transaction manager.
-For local enclaves the enclave configuration is inside the same configuration file as the transaction manager configuration.
+For local enclaves, the enclave configuration is inside the [same configuration file as the transaction manager configuration](../HowTo/Configure/Enclave.md).

 ## HTTP Enclave